Michael Roos

-Michael Roos (born Mihkel Roos, October 5, 1982) is a former football offensive tackle who played his entire career for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Titans in the second round of the 2005 NFL Draft.
-He played college football at Eastern Washington.
+Michael Roos (born Mihkel Roos, October 5, 1982) is an Estonian-born former professional American football offensive tackle who played his entire career for the Tennessee Titans of the National Football League (NFL).
+He was selected by the Titans in the second round of the 2005 NFL draft.
+He played college football for the Eastern Washington Eagles.

-High school career
+Early life

 Roos was named second-team All-GSHL as tight end at Mountain View High School in Vancouver, Washington after recording 18 receptions for 306 yards and three touchdowns as a senior under head coach Mike Woodward, now head coach of Woodland High School in Woodland, WA.
 Woodward describes Roos as very "humble and quiet".
 He also made 40 tackles and two sacks as defensive lineman.
 More remarkable was the fact that it was the first time in which Roos had played organized football in his life.
 Roos earned All-League honors for the Mountain View basketball team and also threw javelin for track & field team.
 He earned scholar-athlete honors three times in basketball, twice in track and once in football.